helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 # Detailed Explanation

 HIP-74 replaces the current algorithm for MOBILE Rewards initially introduced during the Genesis Phase based on Radio Type multipliers with a new algorithm that uses the location of the Radio to calculate Rewards based on the hexes the Radio covers, as modeled by the Obstruction Data Oracle.
+In addition, HIP-74 will be the start of programmatic emissions and will no longer draw rewards from the MOBILE premine.

 Below is a detailed explanation of the proposed rewards algorithm and new requirements for scaling MOBILE Rewards based on the Modeled Coverage data.

 # Reward Mechanics